-They have a Spa Dreaming centre that sits apart from the more communal springs, with its own bathing experience and day spa treatments.
+They have a Spa Dreaming centre that sits apart from the more communal springs, with its own bathing experience and day spa body treatments.
+They also have great day spa packages for couples and other groups who want to enjoy a day of relaxation together.
 It’s pretty darned relaxing in this section, you certainly feel more serene when the kids aren’t doing laps around you.
 I was sad that I had to leave before I could enjoy a lunch snack in my robe – they have a really nice restaurant ripe for lounging.

 Hours: 7am – 10pm